Museum: Changing purpose over time

+Definitions

-Major museum professional organizations from around the world offer some definitions as to what a museum is and their purpose.
-Common themes in all the definitions are public good and care, preservation, and interpretation of collections.
+Major professional organizations from around the world offer some definitions as to what constitutes a museum, and their purpose.
+Common themes in all the definitions are public good and the care, preservation, and interpretation of collections.

 The International Council of Museums' current definition of a museum (adopted in 2022): "A museum is a not-for-profit, permanent institution in the service of society that researches, collects, conserves, interprets and exhibits tangible and intangible heritage.
 Open to the public, accessible and inclusive, museums foster diversity and sustainability.
 They operate and communicate ethically, professionally and with the participation of communities, offering varied experiences for education, enjoyment, reflection and knowledge sharing."

 The Canadian Museums Association's definition: "A museum is a non-profit, permanent establishment, that does not exist primarily for the purpose of conducting temporary exhibitions and that is open to the public during regular hours and administered in the public interest for the purpose of conserving, preserving, studying, interpreting, assembling and exhibiting to the public for the instruction and enjoyment of the public, objects and specimens or educational and cultural value including artistic, scientific, historical and technological material."

 The United Kingdom's Museums Association's definition: "Museums enable people to explore collections for inspiration, learning and enjoyment.
 They are institutions that collect, safeguard and make accessible artifacts and specimens, which they hold in trust for society."